Student-WorkBench/PowerBI-HR-Data-Analysis/README.md

-# PowerBI-HR-Data-Analysis
+# PowerBI-HR-Data-Analysis (Interactive Dashboard)
-Data analysis of historical HR data using Power BI to improve employee management and retention for a multinational corporation.
-Dashboard analyzes demographics, compensation, tenure (avg.
-12.48 yrs), and turnover (exit rate 8.50%).
+## Project Objective
+The purpose of this dashboard is to help organizations make data-driven HR decisions by analyzing employee-related data across demographics, compensation, retention, and workforce distribution.